 - 1. Attendance at the Parish Sacrament Preparation Retreat or equivalent retreat. - 2.
 A parent will attend a parent preparation session. - 3.
-First Communion/Confirmation Sacramental Confession (preparation for this sacrament is done during the first semester of religious education) - 4.
+First Communion/Confirmation The Sacrament of Reconciliation is required prior to reception of these sacraments. - 4.
 Baptism/Confirmation A Godparent/Sponsor application completed and turned in - 5.
 Confirmation Only selection of a Confirmation Name, performance of the Spiritual and Corporal Works of Mercy, and a conference/interview with the Rector or his delegate. - 6.
 Mass attendance